gamemanual0/gm0/source/docs/hardware-basics/kit-and-hardware-guide/tetrix.rst

 Tetrix
 ======
-The TETRIX build system is a fixed pitch, channel-based building system that has existed for many years.
+The TETRIX build system is a fixed pitch, channel-based building system that uses both imperial and metric units.

+Notes about this build system
-The TETRIX build system revolves around 32 mm aluminum c-channels and a 16mm bolt circle, on 16mm spacing.
-This means that the centers of the circles are 16mm apart from each other.
+* The TETRIX build system revolves around 32 mm aluminum c-channels and a 16mm bolt circle, on 16mm spacing (centers of the circles are 16mm apart).
-TETRIX is patterned along these channels to create plenty of mounting options for building structures.
+  TETRIX is patterned along these channels to create many mounting options for building structures.
-These channels have a tendency to flex and bend under load, often requiring reinforcement using multiple channels to maintain their shape.
+* These channels have a tendency to flex and bend under load, often requiring reinforcement using multiple channels to maintain their shape.
-While TETRIX channel is measured in metric units, the system employs Imperial (SAE) bolts and Imperial chain.
+* While TETRIX channel is measured in metric units, the system employs Imperial (SAE) bolts and Imperial chain.
-This mix of units means that things often don’t quite line up how they’re supposed to.
+  This mix of units means that things often don’t quite line up how they’re supposed to, causing unforeseen problems.
-This means that additional tensioners are required when using chain on TETRIX.
+* Additional tensioners are often required when using chain on TETRIX.
-Beyond this, TETRIX gears and sprockets offer very limited options for creating ratios, and the aluminum gears tend to grind away very quickly, especially if they are not supported correctly on both sides.
+* TETRIX gears and sprockets offer very limited options for creating ratios.
+  The aluminum gears tend to grind away very quickly, especially if they are not supported correctly on both sides.
+* Tetrix parts generally do not have the best track record for reliability and longevity due to subpar material choices.
+* Tetrix parts are slightly overpriced and lack bang-for-your-buck value found in kits such as REV and goBILDA.

+Verdict
 As a young team, you may be considering TETRIX as a starter kit, but we encourage you to explore your options and consider your club limitations before selecting a kit.